BARGHEST-ngo/barghest.asia/content/_index.md

 ## ABOUT

-We are a team made up of technologists, threat researchers, developers, incident and helpline responders working to defend human rights defenders.
-We primarily work within East & South East Asia regions.
+We are a grassroots collective of technologists, threat researchers, developers, and incident responders working at the intersection of technology and human rights.
+Our mission is to defend and support human rights defenders, with a primary focus on East and Southeast Asia.

-Spyware research in the civil society space is currently dominated by a select group of experts with access to closed-source tools and methodologies, creating high barriers to entry for new researchers and responders.
-This negatively impacts civil societies ability to identify, respond and mitigate spyware globally by enforced bottlenecks.
+Spyware research in the civil society space is currently dominated by a handful of organizations with privileged access to information, closed-source tools, and methodologies.
+This creates high barriers to entry for local research labs, researchers, and responders, reinforcing an unhealthy dependency on big tech.
+These structural bottlenecks limit civil society’s ability to detect, investigate, and mitigate spyware threats at scale.

+We exist to challenge that.

-We focus on addressing gaps in spyware research, such as our ability to identify threats on Android devices, which   represent 72.04% of the global mobile market share and dominate mobile usage in regions such as Asia, Latin America, and Africa.
+Our work addresses critical gaps in spyware research, with the goal of enabling localized, decentralized, and public-interest threat labs to emerge around the world.
+For example, we specialize in threat research capabilities on Android devices—which account for over 72% of the global mobile market and are the primary platforms used in Asia, Latin America, and Africa.

-Through our work, we aim to decolonize and democratize threat research.
-Our aims are to build open-source, community-driven solutions that break the current monopoly on spyware research and empower decentralized civic groups to conduct independent investigations.
-All of our tools are developed in-house by our team, ensuring full technological provenance, sovereignty and transparency——nothing is outsourced to third-party orgs or proprietary vendors.
+By building open-source, community-driven tools and methodologies, we aim to decolonize and democratize threat research.
+We want to see independent, civic-led, public-interest investigations thrive—free from centralized control.

+All of our tools are developed in-house, ensuring full technological provenance, sovereignty, transparency, and trust.
+Nothing is outsourced; nothing is proprietary.

-Our work is not just about technology—it’s about accessibility.
-By lowering the barriers to forensic investigation, we ensure no journalist, activist, or human-rights defender is left without the technical support they need to protect themselves.
+Our work isn’t just about tech—it’s about accessibility.
+By lowering the barriers to digital forensics and investigation, we ensure that no journalist, activist, or human rights defender is left without the support they need to stay safe.

-We work closely with our sister organization SecurityMatters, and collaborate with partners such as CDR & OTF.
+We work closely with our sister organization, SecurityMatters, and collaborate with partners such as CDR and the Open Technology Fund (OTF).